anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/BreakingChange.md

 ---

 # Stereotype `«BreakingChange»`
 Stereotype `«BreakingChange»` can be used to mark model elements that are a breaking change compared to a previous version.

 This is especially useful when you are working with semantic versioning approach.
-Using this stereotype you can then mark elements that break backward compatibility e.g. a new request property is introduced and after a transition phase it will be mandatory.
+Using this stereotype you can then mark elements that break backward compatibility.

+Example: a new request property is introduced and after a transition phase it will be mandatory.

 JEAF Generator supports a so called breaking changes report that lists all the breaking changes.